OCWOC

 To view the video, please visit this link - https://www.youtube.com/watch?v=OWLJFIWvuD8

-Law enforcement & city officials meet with watersport operators
+2021 - OCWOC led a Safety Meeting with Law enforcement & city officials meet with watersport operato

 One of the officers of the watersport coalition is Greg Fisher, who moderated the forum.
 Greg, along with several other operators in Okaloosa County, formed the coalition to not only protect the integrity of watersport operators in the county, but improve the dialogue between local law enforcement and government.
 As Okaloosa County continues to become a premier boating destination in the Southeast, all eyes will be on the waterways and how to make them safe and sustainable.